MicrosoftDocs/entra-docs/docs/identity-platform/claims-validation.md

 A client application that's acting on behalf of a user (referred to as the *actor*), must also be authorized.
 Use the `scp` claim (scope) to validate that the application has permission to perform an operation.
 The permissions in `scp` should be limited to what the user actually needs and follows the principles of [least privilege](secure-least-privileged-access.md).

-However, there are occasions where `scp` isn't present in the token.
+However, there are occurrences where `scp` isn't present in the token.
 You should check for the absence of the `scp` claim for the following scenarios:

 * Daemon apps / app only permission
 * ID tokens